 winfr C:\Desktop\Documents D:\Recovery\Documents /extensive /n *.pdf

-If you have an NTFS drive that is not corrupt, you can use the regular option.
-However, if you have a drive about which you are unsure, you can always use the extensive mode, which will go through all types of file systems.
+If your NTFS drive is not corrupt, you can use the regular option.
+However, if you have a drive you are unsure about, you can always use the extensive mode, which will support all file systems.

 WINFR Advanced Mode

-This tool also comes with an advanced mode which allows to micro-control the options and filters.
-While most of the users will not need this, if you are developing a tool that offers a user interface, you can build it using this tool.
+This tool also comes with an advanced mode which allows for micro-control of the options and filters.
+While most users will not need this, if you are developing a tool with a user interface, you can build it using this tool.
 On top of it, the advanced options can be super handy for search based on logic.

 Advaned Options